-A component of the radiation protection program is area classification.
-Areas of the facility are classified into four different categories for the purpose of controlling the spread of radioactive contamination, and ensuring appropriate engineered and administrative controls are in place.
+A component of the Radiation Protection Program is area classification.
+Areas of the facility are classified into four different categories for the purpose of controlling the spread of radioactive contamination and ensuring appropriate engineered and administrative controls are in place.
 These classifications are defined in the Radiation Protection Manual as follows:

 - Unclassified Area these areas do not involve nuclear substances and are considered public domain.
 Incidental contamination does not exceed the unclassified area Internal Control Levels. - Active Area these areas are designed for handling materials with loose contamination that is potentially above unclassified area Internal Control Levels.
-External radiation hazards are not of significant concern.

-- R1 Area these areas are designed for operations where only external radiation is of concern, and loose contamination is below R1 area Internal Control Levels. - R2 Area these areas are designed for operations involving exposed non-dispersible nuclear substances, where external radiation is of concern and loose contamination may be above R1 Internal Control Levels.
+External radiation hazards are not of significant concern. - R1 Area these areas are designed for operations where only external radiation is of concern, and loose contamination is below R1 Area Internal Control Levels. - R2 Area these areas are designed for operations involving exposed non-dispersible nuclear substances, where external radiation is of concern and loose contamination may be above R1 Internal Control Levels.

 BWXT NEC has established CNSC accepted Action Levels for various radiological and environmental parameters.
-An Action Level is defined in the Radiation Protection Regulations as "a specific dose of radiation or other parameter that, if reached, may indicate a loss of control of part of a licensee's radiation protection program, and triggers a requirement for specific action to be taken."
+An Action Level is defined in the Radiation Protection Regulations as "a specific dose of radiation or other parameter that, if reached, may indicate a loss of control of part of a licensee's Radiation Protection Program, and triggers a requirement for specific action to be taken."

-Action Levels are established in accordance with the CNSC regulatory document G-228, Developing and Using Action Levels, which are accepted by the CNSC and specified in the licence conditions handbook (refer to Table 5).
-Although Action Levels are set below regulatory limits, exceeding an Action Level is considered a CNSC reportable event in which BWXT NEC must notify the Commission within 24 hours of becoming aware that an Action Levels for various radiological and environmental parameters that are set even lower than Action Levels to act as an early warning system.
-An Internal Control Level exceedance results in internal investigation and corrective and preventive action.
-During the reporting period, all measurements were below Action Levels and regulatory limits.
+Action Levels are established in accordance with the CNSC regulatory document G-228, Developing and Using Action Levels, which are accepted by the CNSC and specified in the Licence Conditions Handbook (refer to Table 5).
+Although Action Levels are set below regulatory limits, exceeding an Action Level is considered a CNSC reportable event in which BWXT NEC must notify the Commission within 24 hours of becoming aware that an Action Level has been exceeded.
+Accordingly, BWXT NEC has established Internal Control Levels for various radiological and environmental parameters that are set even lower than Action Levels to act as an early warning system.
+An Internal Control Level exceedance results in internal investigation and corrective and preventative action.
+During the reporting period, all measurements were below Internal Control Levels, Action Levels and regulatory limits.

-Nuclear Energy Worker Period Action Level (mSv)
+Nuclear Energy Worker Period Action Le vel (mSv)

 Effective dose Quarter of a year 4.0

 Effective dose 1 year 12.0

 Effective dose 5 years 60.0

 Skin dose 1 year 100

 Extremity dose 1 year 200

 Pregnant NEW Balance of the pregnancy 3.5

-Param eter Action Level
+Parameter Acti Action Level

 Urinalysis 10 μg/L for any period

-Nuclear Substance and Form Action L Level
+Nuclear Substance and Form m Action Level

 Uranium in Airborne Unclassified Area R1 Area R2 Area

-Contamination 12 dpm/m 12 dpm/m 36 dpm/m
+Contamination 12 dpm/m 3 12 dpm/m 3 36 dpm/m 3